The hidden costs of NOT implementing ERP: Why you can’t afford to wait to implement ERP

 While the cost of implementing an ERP can intimidate organizations to take the step forward, the cost of NOT implementing an ERP is what they really should worry about.

 Enterprise resource planning (ERP) software has been around for a long time.
-The term was coined in the 90s but used even around the 70s in mainframe-driven accounting systems.
+The term “ERP” was formally coined in the 90s but used even around the 70s in mainframe-driven accounting systems.
+These early systems laid the groundwork for today’s comprehensive ERP solutions.
 Today, it’s a part of a company’s digital transformation to make processes more efficient.
 Organizations depend on ERP systems to connect supply chain management processes with financial and accounting workflows, CRM systems, human resources and more.

 Wasted time